Sensory Friendly Holiday Activities in Kansas City

 The Coterie at Crown Center

-The Coterie Theater offers two sensory friendly showings, one afternoon and one evening.
+4 people pose in front of The Coterie Theatre signWith the classic Disney movie “Finding Nemo” brought to life on stage, The Coterie Theater offers two sensory friendly showings, one afternoon and one evening.
 Sensory Friendly Performances for neurodiverse audiences featuring technical adjustments, sensory supports, house lights on and flexible audience expectations.
+These performances will also have audio described performances for those who are visually impaired.
 Tickets are $14-18/ticket.
 Purchase online or at (816) 474-6552.

 Sensory Friendly Holiday Activities in Kansas City